Local Investment

 A weekly arts group for older adults, alongside younger adults with learning difficulties, mental health challenges, or physical illness.
 Participants enjoy painting, drawing, mosaic, printing, and textiles, alongside visits to exhibitions and public shows in Burgess Park.

-Bede House – Happy Place
+Bede House – Bede Summer Fun

 Blue Elephant Theatre – Playing Up!